- 56.8% of Baillie Gifford funds have consistently ranked among the best in their sector over the recent 1, 3 & 5 years.

 However, no fund management firm has a monopoly on fund performance, and although some perform better than others, a proportion will inevitably underperform.
 Indeed, every investment management firm in the UK, with at least 10 funds under their management, have funds that have and continue to underperform.

-This ratio varies from firm to firm, but with just 24.4% of their funds underperforming Baillie Gifford not only have the 2nd highest ratio of 4 and 5-star funds but they also have the 2nd lowest ratio of 1 and 2-star funds.
+This ratio varies from firm to firm, but with just 25% of their funds struggling for competitive performance Baillie Gifford not only have the highest ratio of 4 and 5-star funds but as identified in our fund manager league table they also have the lowest ratio of 1 and 2-star funds from an analysis of 81 fund management firms and 2,123 funds.